Rodolfo Zapata

-Rodolfo Zapata (born 1 May 1966) is an Argentine Football Association and CONMEBOL PRO license coach.
-He is a dual citizen of Argentina and the US.
+Rodolfo Zapata (born 1 May 1966) is an Argentine professional football manager and former player who is the head coach of Bhutan Premier League club Thimphu City.

-Rodolfo "Rolo" Zapata has a good track record as a coach in United States, Canada, Nigeria, South Africa, Botswana, Kenya, Rwanda, Fiji and Jamaica.
+He holds Argentine Football Association and CONMEBOL PRO coaching licenses.

 Playing career

-Rodolfo Zapata started out as a player in the Argentinian 2nd division.
-He played as goalkeeper in Huracán, Sportivo Italiano, Racing de Olavarría, Club Atlético San Miguel and Cipolletti de Rio Negro.
-He suffered a knee injury that would end his career as a player, and then began his coaching career.
+Zapata began his playing career as a goalkeeper in the Argentinian Primera B Nacional.
+He played for Huracán, Sportivo Italiano, Racing de Olavarría, San Miguel and Cipolletti.

 Managerial career

 Canada

-In 2000, Zapata taught seminars for coaches and players development in the cities of Calgary and Edmonton that were promoted by Alberta Soccer Association.
-He planned and coordinated activities of coaching staff.
-He also provided recommendations that balance the needs of both recreational and competitive program design.
+In 2000, Zapata taught seminars for coaches and players development in the cities of Calgary and Edmonton that were promoted by the Alberta Soccer Association.
+He also planned and coordinated activities of coaching staff.

 United States

-In 2001–2002, he was Head Coach of United Nations International School in New York City.
+In 2001, he was the head coach of United Nations International School in New York City.
+He was head coach of the USA Olympic Development Program from 2001 to 2009, a national program for identifying and developing youth football players to represent the United States in international competitions.

-Also in New York and New Jersey, he was Head Coach of USA Olympic Development Program (2001-2009).
-This is a national process for identifying and developing the best youth football players, which represent the United States in international competitions, such as the World Cup and the Olympics.
+Sunshine Stars

-In September 2012, Zapata returned to the United States as Head Coach of United States Youth Soccer Association and New Jersey Youth Soccer Association.
-His role was to concentrate on the identification and recruitment of the best young players.
-Many of them have gone on to represent the USA Youth National Teams in various age categories.
+In January 2010, he was appointed head coach of Nigeria Professional Football League side Sunshine Stars.

-Sunshine Stars FC (Nigeria)
+Mpumalanga Black Aces

-In January 2010, he was based in Akure City, where he was Head Coach of Nigeria Professional Football League side Sunshine Stars FC.
+For the 2011–12 season, Rodolfo was appointed as head coach of Mpumalanga Black Aces of the South African National First Division.

-MP Black Aces (South Africa)
+Return to the United States

-In 2011–2012 season, Rodolfo was appointed to be Head Coach of MP Black Aces FC in South Africa.
+In September 2012, Zapata returned to the United States as head coach of the United States Youth Soccer Association and the New Jersey Youth Soccer Association.
+His role was the identification and recruitment of young players.

-Gaborone United (Botswana)
+Gaborone United

-In 2016–2018, Zapata was Head Coach of Gaborone United in the Botswana Premier League.
-Gaborone United was a young team looking to establish its own identity.
-This identity will be built on Rodolfo Zapata's attacking style.
-His job has not been easy because of the club's financial and internal politics troubles.
-He contributed to the progress of fifteen U23 players into the first team, while ensuring survival without on a minimal budget.
+From 2016 to 2018, Zapata was head coach of Gaborone United of the Botswana Premier League.
+The club suffered financial and internal troubles during his time.
+He contributed to the progress of fifteen under-23 players into the first team, while avoiding relegation.

-AFC Leopards (Kenya)
+AFC Leopards

-In May 2018, AFC Leopards announced Rodolfo Zapata as their new head coach for the remainder of the Kenyan Premier League season.
+In May 2018, AFC Leopards announced Zapata as their new head coach for the remainder of the Kenyan Premier League season.